perladvent/perldotcom/content/article/_pub_2005_03_31_lightning2.md

 by Mark Leighton Fisher

-What if you could test your program's use of the DBI just by creating a set of rules to guide the DBI's behaviorâwithout touching a database (unless you want to)?
+What if you could test your program's use of the DBI just by creating a set of rules to guide the DBI's behavior—without touching a database (unless you want to)?
 That is the promise of [Test::MockDBI](http://search.cpan.org/perldoc?Test::MockDBI), which by mocking-up the entire DBI API gives you unprecedented control over every